 About Me

-Hi, I’m Christina Ma, a second-year PhD student at Carnegie Mellon University Human-Computer Interaction Institute, co-advised by Dr. Ken Koedinger & Dr. Sherry (Tongshuang) Wu.
+Hi, I’m Christina Ma, a PhD student at Carnegie Mellon University Human-Computer Interaction Institute, co-advised by Dr. Ken Koedinger & Dr. Sherry (Tongshuang) Wu.

 The image of me